gbtami/pychess-variants/static/docs/torishogi.md

 ![Crane](https://github.com/gbtami/pychess-variants/blob/master/static/images/ShogiGuide/Crane.png)

-The Crane moves like a king except *it cannot move sideways (left or right)* (on the picture, this is the empty space between the crane and the water it's standing on -- yes, treat the water as part of the mnemonic).
+The Crane (鶴, *tsuru*) moves like a king except *it cannot move sideways (left or right)* (on the picture, this is the empty space between the crane and the water it's standing on -- yes, treat the water as part of the mnemonic).
 While not as strong as the Falcon, the Crane is also a very strong piece.

 ## ⅄-shaped pieces